est357/owlk8s/README.md

 **ENV Variables**

-debug - env varibale which if set to true will make the implementation output debug information to stdout. nodename - set like below in the DaemonSet manifest; examples already contain this
+debug - env variable which if set to true will make the implementation output debug information to stdout.

+cleanBPFMap - Cleans the duration_start eBPF map which holds the HTTP request details until the response comes.
+It should only be needed in very odd and special cases (flood of requests with no reply at the TCP level - maybe because of some filtering or misbehaving program which should be very unlikely since all action is occurring inside a node) in which this duration_start eBPF map might fill up.
+Incurs a big performance penalty due to some Go runtime.syscall which I have not investigated.

+nodename - set like below in the DaemonSet manifest; examples already contain this
 ```
 env: